saimanasak/docker/concepts/concepts.md

 - To remove a running container, first we need to stop the container and then remove.
 - We cannot directly remove a running container.
 - If we use **--** flag then it automatically removes the container then it exits.

+#### Commit
+- Creating a new from a container changes.
+- i.e., When we make few modifications in a running container and from this we can create a new image from the modified running container.
+- Syntax:
+`docker commit <running_container_name/id> <new_image_name>:<tag(optional)>`
+- We can also change the CMD of the previous image during the commit.
+Example:
+`docker commit --change='CMD ["some_command"]' <running_container_name/id> <new_image_name>:<tag(optional)>`
+- We can make changes to the following instructions - CMD, ENTRYPOINT, ENV, EXPOSE, LABEL, ONBUILD, USER, VOLUME, WORKDIR.

+#### Layers
+- Each instruction in a dockerfile creates a new layer in the image.
+- Readable and immutable.
+- Once a layer is created, it cannot be modified.
+- All the layers can be seen using -
+`docker inspect <image_name>`
+- All the changes made in the container will not be affected to the layer.